Telangana Cong infighting intensifies, 13 PCC members quit posts | Politics

 The dissatisfaction of these leaders is seen as directed towards State Congress president and MP A Revanth Reddy.

+As per the AICC instructions the party leaders from village to the state level will undertake 'Padayatra' from January 26 in Telangana highlighting the “failures” of the state and central governments, he said.

+Reddy alleged that Chief Minister K Chandrasekhar Rao headed government stole valuable information from “Congress’ War Room”.

-Addressing reporters here today, Former MLA E Anil made an appeal to 'senior leaders' to work together and bring the party back to power in the state.
+He said all the party leaders and workers will strive to bring Congress to power in the state.
+Addressing reporters here, former MLA E Anil made an appeal to 'senior leaders' to work together and bring the party back to power in the state.

 He added that everybody has respect for seniors in the party.